petercz1/video_reformatter/README.md

 1) the file name (mkv, mp4 etc) is just a container.

-2) the video and audio inside
+2) the video and audio format inside is also